hedric/Yocto-RPi-Tiva/README.md

 sudo diskutil umountDisk /dev/disk2
 ~~~~
 * To check the disk name of the SD card one can use `diskutil list`

+* For the kernel to talk to external hardware it needs a driver which is represented by a kernel module.
+And that kernel module needs to exist on the system and it needs to be loaded up to the kernel so that you can use that piece of hardware.
+The available modules are located in
+`/lib/modules/kernel/kernel-version/`